-ACTION 4. .8 WATER CORPORATION DRAINAGE RESERVE TOWN CENTRE LANEWAYS MAP Diagnosis There is an opportunity to use the Water Corporation Main Drain Corridor as an attractive, pedestrianised link through the centre of Leederville.
-Analysis The area between Newcastle Street and the Freeway is preparing for large-scale redevelopment opportunities, guided by the Leederville Activity Structure Plan.
+ACTION 4.8 WATER CORPORATION DRAINAGE RESERVE There is an opportunity to use the Water Corporation Main Drain Corridor as an attractive, pedestrianised link through the Diagnosis centre of Leederville.
+The area between Newcastle Street and the Freeway is preparing for large-scale redevelopment opportunities, guided by the Leederville Activity Structure Plan.
 These developments would benefit from having two activated frontages, i.e. Newcastle Street or Leederville Parade or Frame Court, and the Water Corporation drainage reserve.
 Currently, no development can happen on the reserve.
 As the reserve is owned and governed by the Water Corporation, the City can't undertake upgrades on these premises without the permission of the Water Corporation.
-Formalising this link through the current Frame Court Car Park would be an extension of the existing drainage reserve walkway between Oxford Street and the Avenue Car Park.
-Bringing these links together through similar streetscape improvements, such as festoon lighting, planter boxes, street furniture, or water feature to reflect the ongoing land use of the site would be a welcomed addition to the pedestrian realm in Leederville, and consideration of improvements could be extended into the broader Frame Court Car Park space.
+Analysis Formalising this link through the current Frame Court car park would be an extension of the existing drainage reserve walkway between Oxford Street and the Avenue Car Park.
+Bringing these links together through similar streetscape improvements, such as festoon lighting, planter boxes, street furniture, or water feature to reflect the ongoing land use of the site would be a welcomed addition to the pedestrian realm in Leederville.
 This is identified as the top social infrastructure need for Leederville in Leederville Connect's Social Infrastructure study.

 Leederville UX has identified the Water Corporation Drain as Focused Intervention 11.

-BRUCE STREET MELROSE STREET MELROSE STREET OF OF OF OF OF OF OF OF OF OF Solution Negotiate the formalisation of the main drain pedestrian corridor with the Water Corporation for implementation in appropriate stages.
-Water Corporation owned Main Drain Corridor laneway opportunity (short term) Water Corporation owned Main Drain Corridor laneway (medium to long term)
+Negotiate the formalisation of the main drain pedestrian corridor with the Water Corporation for implementation in appropriate stages.